 Loan-to-valueMonthly payment (two-year fix)Monthly payment (three-year fix)Monthly payment (five-year fix)

-That means you can focus on which deal best suits your plans — whether that’s locking in for longer, or keeping your options open in case rates fall — without worrying that one option will cost far more than another each month.
+However, the gap is still close enough that you can focus on which deal best suits your plans — whether that’s locking in for longer, or keeping your options open in case rates fall — without worrying that one option will cost far more than another each month.

 Be more money savvy